based-jace/memento/README.md

 **Note:** Again, this is insecure.
 Although all of these files will be encrypted, it's still worth changing the rules to make attaining the files more difficult.

 ### Step 3.
 Creating a Master Key
-Since memento has an encryption system for file security, we're going to need to create a master key.
+Since this app has an encryption system for file security, we're going to need to create a master key.

 1. In your terminal, go back to `{{ project_name }}/backend/api` and run `python generate_master_key.py`.
 This key is going to be a base64-coded key that gets decoded in our app.